Ulta • Eye Shadow - Golden Olive • Eye Shadow

 The packaging is sturdy and functional - the clear lid allows you to see the color at a glance.
 It is a bit bulky (compared to, say, the flat packaging of MUFE singles) if you have a lot of e/s singles crammed in storage.
 I haven't tried depotting yet - anyone else have experience with this?

-Age: 18 & Under Skin: Combination, Fair-Medium, Warm Hair: Brunette, Straight, Medium Eyes: Brown
+Age: 18 & Under Skin: Combination, Medium, Warm Hair: Black, Straight, Medium Eyes: Brown

 Great for its price, but not comparable to UD, quality-wise.
 It's a great olive green, but not very pigmented.
 It can be built up or used sheer, and it does bring out my brown eyes.
 It's great for daytime on my NC25 Asian skin.